-There are two flavors of the SOLiteCursorLoader class.
+There are two flavors of the SQLiteCursorLoader class.
 One, in com.commonsware.cwac.loaderex, is designed for use with API Level 11 and higher.
 The other, in com.commonsware.cwac.loaderex.acl, is designed for use with the Android Compatibility Library.
 If you use the JAR published in the downloads area of the GitHub repository, you can use either package.
-If you elect to add the project to yours as an Android library project, though, you will need to include the ACL in your build path, otherwise the ACL edition of SQLiteCursorLoader will fail to compile, even if you are not planning on Alternatively. could rid of the using it. vou get entirelv this com.commonsware.cwac.loaderex.acl package avoid to dependency.
+If you elect to add the project to yours as an Android library project, though, you will need to include the Android Support package's JAR in your build path, otherwise the .acl edition of SQLiteCursorLoader will fail to compile, even if you are not planning on using it.
+Alternatively, you could get rid of the com.commonsware.cwac.loaderex.acl package entirely to avoid this dependency.